SSX (2012 video game): Reception

 SSX received generally positive reviews from critics, with a Metacritic score of 82 and 81 for the Xbox 360 and PlayStation 3 versions respectively, signifying "generally favorable reviews".

 IGN gave SSX a score of 9/10 in their review, stating "SSX is the video game this generation has been missing".
 Reviews praised the new entry for the motivation behind its development; Eurogamer said that "few series have enjoyed such an assured and enjoyable update in the current generation of consoles", noting it was far from being "a weary evolution", while IGN remarked that "this is what happens when you don't just put the game out every year".
-However, Edge gave the game a 5/10, opining that SSX "has found a worthy infrastructure to establish an online community, but this same approach has found the brand veering away from some of the fun...of yesteryear, leaving its more seductive silly side out in the cold".
+However, Edge gave the game a 5/10, opening that SSX "has found a worthy infrastructure to establish an online community, but this same approach has found the brand veering away from some of the fun...of yesteryear, leaving its more seductive silly side out in the cold".

-In 2014, VGU said that fans were displeased with the game for its lack of multiplayer.

 According to EA's Labels President Frank Gibeau, SSX was a better success than EA's first-person shooter Syndicate which the company was expecting to perform successfully.
 In May 2012, the game topped #1 on the UK sales charts.
 SSX was the fifth best selling game in the United States behind Mass Effect 3, Resident Evil: Operation Raccoon City, MLB 12: The Show, and NBA 2K12.